fastai/fastpages/_posts/2020-09-12-codespaces.md

 Literate programming is not for everyone.
 Many people feel quite comfortable with their current development environment.
 However, I recommend trying it, at least once, to see what you think.

 It will expand your mind on alternate ways of software development and give you insight into opportunities for better developer tools.
 You might even decide that you are more productive with literate programming and stick with it.
-Either way, its a beneficial experience that doesn't require much effort, especially with what I'm showing you in this blog post!
+Either way, it is a beneficial experience that doesn't require much effort, especially with what I'm showing you in this blog post!

 ## The Problem: Setting Up Your Dev Environment